nidhidivecha/Data_Analyst_Portfolio_Projects_Vehicle_Loan_Default_Prediction/README.md

 🔹**Flow of the Project:**

+🔹**Data Inspection:**
-**Data Inspection:** Conducted preliminary data inspection to understand the structure of the data.
+Conducted preliminary data inspection to understand the structure of the data.

+🔹**Data Collection:**

+🔹**Data Cleaning and Preprocessing:**
-**Dealing with Missing Values:** Identified missing values, duplicates, and cleaned variable names.
+Identified missing values, duplicates, and cleaned variable names.

 🔹**Exploratory Data Analysis (EDA):**